-If my last post was me dreaming in a coffee shop, this week was me wrestling in the mud.
+This week was less about prompts and more about checking every assumption.
 Simple conclusion: AI is neither a god nor trash.
 It’s an unpaid intern—useful only if you know how to manage it.

 Don’t Expect AI to Spoon-feed You